RyanMyatThu-dev/FinancialManagement/README.md

 # Financial Manager & Budget Tracker

-A tailored, premium financial management, data visualizer, and budget tracker application designed specifically for scholarship students at Chulalongkorn University.
+A tailored, premium financial management, data visualizer, and budget tracker application designed specifically for Students.

-This app is optimized to manage a monthly stipend of **16,000 Baht**, with student-centric features like a **Dynamic Safe-to-Spend Quota** and a **Chula Canteen Meal Index** (calculating your daily budget in units of ~50 Baht canteen meals).
+This app is optimized to manage with a set monthly allowance amount, with student-centric features like a **Dynamic Safe-to-Spend Quota** and a **Canteen Meal Index** (calculating your daily budget in units of ~50 Baht canteen meals).

 ---